A condo or co-op with lower carrying costs can make buying more doable. Here's where to find one

 Board management and building size

-As Gartenberg points out, strong financials can give a measure of reassurance against sudden assessments but carrying costs will inevitably go up over time.
+As Gartenberg points out, strong financials give a measure of reassurance against sudden assessments but carrying costs do inevitably go up over time.

-Kate Wollman-Mahan, an agent at Warburg Realty, says she always advises co-op buyers specifically to review maintenance costs excluding the building’s taxes.
+Kate Wollman-Mahan, an agent at Coldwell Banker Warburg, says she always advises co-op buyers specifically to review maintenance costs excluding the building’s taxes.